Modify LDAP integration settings

 - Click the ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
 Specifically, provisioning provides users access to equipment, software, or services.
 This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications. tab and select Integration in the SETTINGS list

-- In the Version section, select your vendor.
+- In the Version list, select a directory vendor.
 Vendor-specific configuration templates are provided and pre-populate configuration settings for you.
 If your LDAP vendor is not on the list, complete the configuration fields manually.
 Because each LDAP environment is unique, you must confirm the default values using an LDAP browser like Apache Directory Studio.
-Note that not all configuration settings must have values.
+Not all configuration settings must have values.
+See Configure supported LDAP directory services.

 - In the Configuration section, complete the following:

-- DN Attribute — The attribute on all LDAP objects containing the Distinguished Name value.
+- DN Attribute — Enter the attribute on all LDAP objects containing the Distinguished Name value.

 - In the User section, complete the following:

-- User Search Base — The DN of the container for user searches (that is, root of the user subtree).
+- User Search Base — Enter the DN of the container for user searches (that is, root of the user subtree).
 This is the base DN of the container that holds all users that will be imported into your Okta org.
 For example: cn=Users, dc=example, dc=com.

-- User Object Class — The objectClass of a user that Okta uses in its query when importing users.
+- User Object Class — Enter the objectClass of a user that Okta uses in its query when importing users.
 For example, inetorgperson, posixaccount, posixuser.

-- Auxiliary Object Class — You can input a comma-separated list of auxiliary objectClasses.
+- Auxiliary Object Class — Enter a comma-separated list of auxiliary objectClasses.
 Okta will use these in its query when importing users.
 For example, auxClass1,auxClass2.

 - User Object Filter — By default, Okta auto-populates this field with the objectClass (objectClass=<entered objectClass name>).
 This must be a valid LDAP filter.